 Just as Winslet accepts responsibility for the holocaust because she's too shy to admit she can't write, so too is Ralph Fiennes, (supposedly a lawyer) so sanctimonious he can't admit that sometimes sex can be just sex.
 So he had a good time once with this older woman, maybe loved her, but so what?
 Why is that more important than any other first heartache?
 Why can't she decide for herself if she'd rather keep her illiteracy a secret to the grave?
 Does not being able to read preclude you from being able to make your own life decisions, however seemingly immature?

 When we begin to realize we don't have to waste our lives pining, we start to become adults.
 We learn to let go of obsession like a balloon letting go of its anchored string.
-The smart poets all know that just because a lost love appears rose tinted through the glass of intervening years doesn't mean it's worth wasting the 'now' for.
-Pine into your notebook on lonesome summer nights if you want, but don't delude yourself that it makes you a noble person, any more than shopping or sleeping does.
+The smart poets all know that just because a lost love appears rose-tinted through the glass of intervening years, and the pain is urgent and profound, doesn't mean it's worth wallowing in, worth wasting the 'now' for.
+Pine into your notebook on lonesome summer nights if you want, but don't delude yourself that it makes you a noble person.
 If anything it just shows you're still a teenager.

-The ego, like the bourgeoisie itself, seems only capable of devotion when its object is safely contained in prison, the past, an opposite coast, or a gilded frame on the wall.
-It's fine if you prefer long distance relationships but when you expect our empathy over your situation you should bring something to the table other than dime store martyr hand-wringing for "the one that got away."
+The ego, like the bourgeoisie itself, seems only capable of devotion when its object is safely contained in the past, in prison, on an opposite coast, or a gilded frame on the wall.
+It's fine if you prefer long distance relationships but when you expect our empathy over your situation you should bring something to the table other than your dime store martyr hand-wringing for "the one that got away."
+We've all been there, and in the end all you prove by your devotion is your lack of self control and that you've never gone to a therapist for longer than a few months... and should.

-When Fiennes brings Winslet's little can of money over to the surviving Jewish writer victim (Lena Olin, the only logically behaved character in the film), her attitude is why the fuck should I care?
-Indeed, a sane person shouldn't care about these juvenile little gestures... and the horrors of the camp have obviously burned away her own girlish longing, the kind still blazing through the saline murk of Fiennes's vacant eyes.
+The most offensive part in the whole film, to me, is when Fiennes brings Winslet's little can of money over to the surviving Jewish writer victim (Lena Olin, the only logically behaved character in the film), her attitude is why the fuck should I care?
+Indeed, a sane person shouldn't care about these juvenile little gestures... and the horrors of the camp have obviously burned away her own girlish longing, or any trace of the naive self-righteousness still blazing through the saline murk of Fiennes's vacant eyes.
 He looks at Olin--his eyes welled full with puppy dog tears--and the camera, which has whizzed past everything else in rapid edits, finally decides to pull up a chair and let the scene drag and drag.
 Look!
 Fiennes' eyes are cloudy like Winslet's were a few scenes back!
 He stares at Olin as if she will buckle and give him the Holy Grail to stop him from throwing a tantrum.
 His silence in the scene presumes he thinks his teary blue eyes are speaking volumes... it's like he's daring you not to care.
 I for one am proud to join Lena Olin in accepting that dare.

 P.S.
-This is not an indictment of Winslet's excellent work--which raises mere oscarbation into something more like real sex, I'm just once again attacking the subtextual implications of bourgeois-back patting / craftsmanship pictures and how they work to reduce, label and signify instead of doing what true art should do, which is move in the opposite direction altogether.
-Amen.
+This is not an indictment of Winslet's excellent work--which raises mere Oscarbation into something more like real sex, I'm just once again attacking the subtextual implications of bourgeois-back patting / craftsmanship pictures and how they work to reduce, label and signify, burying what might have worked as tiny details--where we're allowed complex impressions--under so much perfect art direction, costume design, sound design, cinematography, acting, music composition, framing, and set decoration--that the tiniest little inhale/exhlale screams resounds triumphant as a grandiose celebration of--not just lungs, and oxygen--but of people, love, and everything that makes us human.
+I.e. the movies.... about reading.